MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 It is intended to be a "provisory" solution, while Hubitat moves ahead with the BETA and awards us with a full API to access files from apps and drivers.

-**NOTE:** This solution itself is a BETA version - users input will be expected and very welcome!
+**NOTE:** This solution itself is a BETA version - users input is expected and very welcome!

-# HFD
+# HFD - The Good, the Bad and the Ugly

 ## Components